The CS50 team

-Class engagement will be assessed on attendance and participation in activities in class.
+Class engagement will be assessed on attendance and participation in activities both in class and in Section meetings.
 Engagement requires both preparation and participation - you should read ahead, think ahead, and actively participate.

 Class Attendance counts toward “engagement”; you have three ‘free’ absences.
 You are expected to attend and engage actively in classroom activities.